Flooring Installation Systems

 Direct to concrete

-The direct fixing method of gluing solid timber, engineered timber and other forms of timber flooring products to concrete involves using specially formulated adhesives to glue the product directly to the concrete sub-floor.
+The direct method of fixing engineered timber and other forms of timber flooring products to concrete involves using specially formulated adhesives to glue the product directly to the concrete sub-floor.
 It is important to note that many species and profiles of solid timber products are not suited to this form of installation.
 We can assist in selecting a product and species that suits this method.

 Battens over concrete

-This method is a series of timber battens fixed with masonry anchors to the concrete slab, over polythene sheeting at a spacing to suit the particular flooring product used.
-Solid timber tongue and grooved floorboards are then fixed to the battens (80×19 size board may be secret fixed, whereas 130mm and above must be top nailed).
-35mm battens gives a total profile depth of 54mm.
-Another is a cost efficient 19mm batten can be used for a total profile depth of 38mm.
+This method is a series of timber battens fixed with masonry anchors to the concrete slab, over polythene moisture barrier at a spacing to suit 19mm or thicker flooring product used.
+Solid timber tongue and grooved floorboards are then fixed to the battens (80×19 size board may be secret fixed, whereas 130mm and above, top nailing should be considered).
+A 35mm batten gives a total profile depth of 54mm and the 19mm batten gives a total profile depth of 38mm.

 A reducer may be required at the junction between the boards and lower profile flooring products (Carpet/Ceramic Tiles) used in the building.
 In a new building this difference can be more easily accommodated through a set down in the concrete.